dojo/docs/dojo/on.rst

 Note that event delegation will only work on events that bubble.
 Most DOM events do bubble, but there are a few exceptions.
 The "mouseenter" and "mouseleave" events do not bubble, but "mouseover" and "mouseout" are the bubbling counterparts.
 The "focus" and "blur" events do not bubble, but dojo/on normalizes "focusin" and "focusout" as bubbling equivalents.
 Also, "scroll" events don't bubble.

+Also note that dojo/query must be loaded for event delegation to work.
+The dojo/query module is part of Dojo base and therefore is normally loaded unless you are doing a baseless application and dojo/query hasn't been incldued.

 Extension Events
 ----------------